OfficeDev/microsoft-teams-apps-company-communicator/Wiki/FAQ.md

 ### 17. Does the app supports accessibility standards?
 Yes, Company Communicator v5.4.1 complies with Microsoft accessibility standards and guidelines for Web, Windows and Mac OS.

+### 18. Does the app works in DOD tenant?
+Yes, Company Communicator v5.5 and above versions works in Commercial, GCC, GCCH and DOD tenants.